 Pure and Dirty

-Pure and Dirty is the story of two female photographers, Claire Reynolds and Chrissy Hall, on a wild journey through regional NSW to discover what was Pure and what was Dirty.
+Pure and Dirty is the story of two female photographers, Claire Reynolds and Chrissy Hall.

 "On a mission to photograph what is pure and what is dirty, we were looking for a space without boundaries, where nothing was off limits, where we could rampantly discover ways of connecting with nature.
 We took road trips, we took the city to the bush, we were naked, we made pictures- we made art".
 Reynolds and Hall, 2011.